Football Sunshine Coast: Player of the Year - female & male

-Seniors – Most Goals Scored – Male & Female
+Seniors – most goals scored – male and female

-In late-1970 Charlie Rocker, who was a prolific scorer for Woombye was killed.
+In late 1970, Charlie Rocker, a prolific scorer for Woombye, was killed.
 The Charlie Rocker Memorial Trophy was established in 1971 to recognise the senior male player who had scored the most goals in the season.
 The inaugural winner was Ray Dann of Beerwah-Glasshouse United.
-Fittingly, Charlie's brother Horst won the trophy in 1973 and his nephew Scott first won the award for most goals scored in 1998; winning the award 6 times.
+Fittingly, Charlie's brother Horst won the trophy in 1973, and his nephew Scott first won the award for most goals scored in 1998; he won the award six times.